Harnessing Open Source Software to Power Live Answering Service

 As the architects of our own technology, here at VoiceNation, we have consistently led the industry with the simplest pricing structure out there, consistent, reliable service, and cutting edge technology.
-That's why in June of 2015 OpenAnswer is available to download for free.
-That's right, we're giving away our answering service software for free and releasing it open source.
+That’s why OpenAnswer is available to download for free.
+That’s right, we’re giving away our answering service software for free and releasing it open source.

 How an Open Source Call Center Works in Theory

 Now, from a high level there are a few key components to setting up an open source call center.
 This graphic breaks it down from the web to the operator.
 With the release of OpenAnswer, our process is a little different now but the details are broken down in the documentation over at VoiceNation.com/OpenAnswer

 By tapping into a carefully selected collection of open source software, you can be up and running quickly in your call center.